The Best Way to Paint Concrete

 Step # 1 – Thin Seal

 To keep the concrete from being too absorbent of the next layer I give it a sparse layer of Matt Medium.
-This will give no colour but will allow easier wiping off of the antiquing stage.
-Otherwise it would soak up the paint and not give the desired effect.
-Thin the Matt Medium with about 30% water and only brush across the high surfaces.
-No need to get it into every crevice.
+Craft stores and art supply carry a wide variety of clear mediums.
+This will not give colour but will allow easier wiping off of the antiquing stage.
+Since concrete is very absorbent it would soak up the paint and not give the desired effect.
+Thin the Matt Medium with about 30% water and only brush across the high surfaces; no need to get it into every crevice.
 Keep it a thin layer.
 Let dry, as it will quite quickly.

 Step # 2 – Thin Antiquing Wash

 Mix a watery dark paint (black or what ever colour you like) with about 50% water and 50% matt medium.
-Using a non-precious stiff brush brush it all over the concrete piece quickly.
+Using a non-precious stiff paint brush apply it all over the concrete piece quickly.
 Make sure to get it into the crevices, hence the stiff brush.
-This will bring out so much of the details!
-It can be any colour you desire.
+This stain method will bring out so much of the details!
+It can really be any colour you desire.
+I do find that red pigments can fade a bit faster than others outside though.

 Step # 3 – Wipe off:

-With a soft rag (like an old towel or similar) wipe off the ‘antiquing wash’ paint so that it remains in the crevices.
+With a soft rag (like an old towel or similar) or damp sponge wipe off the ‘antiquing wash’ paint so that it remains in the crevices.
 If it has dried a bit you can usually dampen the rag to help remove it.

 There’s no limit to how you can vary this technique.
-The beauty is that you can keep the almost ‘naked’ look of the concrete without ‘gobs’ of paint.
-Any outdoor painted concrete will eventually fail… yup, sorry to burst your bubble.
-That’s how the driveway sealer guys stay in business.
+The beauty is that you can keep the almost ‘naked’ look of the concrete without ‘globs’ of thick paint.
+Any outdoor painted concrete (often called cement by mistake) will eventually fail… yup, sorry to burst your bubble but that’s how the driveway sealer guys stay in business.

 Once a thickly painted concrete would start to peel it has sections that didn’t; that’s the problem.
 This technique is so sparse that it may not be that evident that it is failing if/when it does = win.
 It also somewhat mimics the natural way concrete will ‘patina’.